skip to main content

-ISLE OF PALMS, S.C.—Womble Carlyle attorneys Mike Tobin, Preston Heard and Barry Herman all will be speaking at the 2017 Innovation & IP Business Summit.
+ISLE OF PALMS, S.C.—Womble Carlyle attorneys Mike Tobin, Preston Heard and Barry Herman all spoke at the 2017 Innovation & IP Business Summit.

-Tobin will give a presentation on “Managing an IP Strategy Through the Lifecycle of a Product or Service.”
+Tobin gave a presentation on “Managing an IP Strategy Through the Lifecycle of a Product or Service.”

-Heard will participate in an extended panel discussion on “The Impact of Context and Timing on IP Value, Opportunity and Risk.”
+Heard participated in an extended panel discussion on “The Impact of Context and Timing on IP Value, Opportunity and Risk.”

-Finally, Herman will take part in a panel discussion titled “Key Decision Components for Innovation & IP Investment.”
+Finally, Herman took part in a panel discussion titled “Key Decision Components for Innovation & IP Investment.”

 Intangible assets represent approximately 80 percent of the value of the Standard & Poor 500 and dominate the ability of companies to compete on both a global and regional landscape.
 Successful operating executives often outperform their competition through better innovation and through better legal protection of their intangible assets to leverage them as intellectual property.

-The 2017 Innovation & IP Business Summit is for senior operating executives and will address current best practices for developing, strategically positioning, and leveraging innovation and intellectual property to increase business performance, as well as fostering and promoting innovation in the organization.
+The 2017 Innovation & IP Business Summit was aimed at senior operating executives and addressed current best practices for developing, strategically positioning, and leveraging innovation and intellectual property to increase business performance, as well as fostering and promoting innovation in the organization.

-The event takes place May 17-19 in Isle of Palms and is presented by the Faber Entrepreneurship Center at the University of South Carolina’s Darla Moore School of Business.
-Womble Carlyle is a Platinum Sponsor of the summit.
+The event took place May 17-19 in Isle of Palms and was presented by the Faber Entrepreneurship Center at the University of South Carolina’s Darla Moore School of Business.
+Womble Carlyle was a Platinum Sponsor of the summit.